 - a.
-Classify lands within the District in accordance with whether a high fire hazard is present so that District officials and others with similar wildland fire prevention and suppression responsibility are able to identify measures that will retard the rate of spread and reduce the potential intensity of uncontrolled fires that threaten to destroy natural resources, life, or property, and require that those measures be taken. - b.
-Set local defensible space and wildland fire prevention standards. - c.
+Classify lands within the NFD Boundaries so that NFD officials and others with similar wildland fire prevention and suppression responsibility are able to identify proper measures that will retard the rate of spread and reduce the potential intensity of uncontrolled fires that threaten to destroy natural resources, life, or property, and require that those measures be taken. - b.
+Set local defensible space, fuels reduction, and wildland fire prevention standards. - c.
 Define penalties for violations of such standards.